vigneshbhuvan-nus/tp/docs/UserGuide.md

 ### 4.1.2 Removing a deck: `remove`

-Removes a particular deck from GreenTea
+Removes a deck with the given index.

 Format: `remove <INDEX OF DECK>`